Election Information: Alachua County

 Beat the crowds on Election Day - VOTE EARLY!

 Any voter may vote early.
-Early voting is available during an 8-day period before an election.
+Early voting is available before an election.
 Picture and signature identification required.

 Early Voting Locations: